simopt-admin/simopt/workshop/README.md

 ![screen-py](./figs/screen-py.png)

 9. Test the jupyter interpreter:
-* In the VSCode editor, click on the add new file icon, and type `hello.ipynb`.
+* In the VS Code editor, click on the add new file icon, and type `hello.ipynb`.
 * In the new notebook file, type
   * `msg = "Hello World"`
   * `print(msg)`